Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 workflow.
 The live ABR encoder performs the encoding of the tracks into CMAF tracks and functions as the [=ingest source=] in the CMAF Ingest interface.
 Multiple live ABR encoder sources can be used, providing redundant inputs to the packager using dual encoder synchronisation.
-In this case, the segments are all of constant duration and audio and video segment boundaries should be aligned and all should use a timing relative to a shared anchor such as the Unix Epoch.
+In this case, the segments are of constant duration and audio and video segment boundaries should be aligned.
+Segments should use a timing relative to a shared anchor such as the Unix Epoch, as to support synchronisation based on epoch locking.

 Following the CMAF Ingest specification in this document allows for failover and many other features related to the content tracks.
 The live encoder source performs